Your Guide on How to Get a Student Visa for Canada

 To learn if you need a study permit (student visa) or not, you can also check the Student Visa tab on our Canada country page and select your home country.

-Prepare all the documents required for your permit before starting your online application.
+Prepare all the necessary documents for your permit before beginning your online application.
 According to the Canadian government, you will need the following:

 • The original or electronic copy of your letter of acceptance from a DLI;